romana/romana.github.io/cloud/cloud.md

 This is important from a networking perspective because these IaaS platforms have networks that are nothing like traditional enterprise networks.
 Among other things, they only provide layer 3 connectivity, do not support multicast.

-In AWS, each instance gets an IP address that can communicate with other instances.
+For example, with AWS, each instance gets an IP address that can communicate with other instances.
 It optionally may also get a public IP address.
-Beyond that, it provides load balancing and private addresses, but not much else.
+Beyond that, not much else.

-Kubernetes network requirements are simply that each [IP address be reachable](http://kubernetes.io/v1.0/docs/admin/networking.html#kubernetes-model).
+Likewise, for Kubernetes, network requirements are simply that each [IP address be reachable](http://kubernetes.io/v1.0/docs/admin/networking.html#kubernetes-model).
 It also introduces the idea of a 'pod' and a 'service' to better support [microservice](http://martinfowler.com/articles/microservices.html) based applications.
 A pod is simply a collection of containers reachable by a single IP address, and a service is a collection of pods that all deliver the same function.

 OpenStack networking on the other hand is extremely complicated because it attempts to also provide Enterprise style networking for private clouds.
 However, one important feature it can provide for Cloud Native applications in a private cloud is multi-tenancy.